-Alex, one of our front-end developers, wanted to dig deeper into how well Testive helps students increase their SAT scores.
+Alex, one of our front-end developers, wanted to dig deeper into how well Testive SAT Prep helps students increase their SAT scores.
 He sought to answer two critical questions both parents and students have when trying to decide on the best way to prep.

 - How much does prepping with Testive help improve SAT scores?